Paraventricular nucleus

 The paraventricular nucleus (PVN) is a nucleus in the hypothalamus, located next to the third ventricle.
-Many of its neurons project to the posterior pituitary where they secrete oxytocin, and a smaller amount of vasopressin.
-Other secretions are corticotropin-releasing hormone (CRH) and thyrotropin-releasing hormone (TRH).
+PVN neurons project to many different brain regions including the posterior pituitary, the median eminence as well as the brainstem and spinal cord.
+Neurons which project to the posterior pituitary secrete oxytocin and vasopressin, whereas neurons that project to the median eminence release corticotropin-releasing hormone (CRH), thyrotropin-releasing hormone (TRH) and other neuropeptides.
 CRH and TRH are secreted into the hypophyseal portal system, and target effector endocrine cells in the anterior pituitary.
-Dysfunctions of the PVN can cause hypersomnia in mice.
-In humans, the dysfunction of the PVN and the other nuclei around it can lead to drowsiness for up to 20 hours per day.
-The PVN is thought to mediate many diverse functions through different hormones, including osmoregulation, appetite, wakefulness, and the response of the body to stress.
+The PVN is thought to mediate many diverse functions, including osmoregulation, appetite, wakefulness, stress responses, as well as the regulation of social behavior.

 Location

 The paraventricular nucleus lies adjacent to the third ventricle.
 It lies within the periventricular zone and is not to be confused with the periventricular nucleus, which occupies a more medial position, beneath the third ventricle.
 The PVN is highly vascularised and is protected by the blood–brain barrier, although its neuroendocrine cells extend to sites (in the median eminence and in the posterior pituitary) beyond the blood–brain barrier.
-PVN is accounting for only about 1% of the brain volume.In the rat, the PVN consists of approximately 100,000 neurons located in a volume of about 0.5 cubic millimetre.
+The PVN accounts for only about 1% of the brain volume.
+In the rat, the PVN consists of approximately 100,000 neurons located in a volume of about 0.5 cubic millimetre.